System Design Space

 Strengths

-• Fast onboarding for teams without an internal chaos platform.
+• Fast onboarding for teams that do not yet have an internal chaos platform.

 Limits